top of page

 All the apostles rejected baptismal regeneration.
 Paul the Apostle made it very clear that his ministry was not about baptism but about preaching the gospel (1 Cor.
 1:14-17), “For Christ sent me not to baptize, but to preach the gospel” (v.
 17).

-Menno Simons also rejected this damnable heresy: “We are not regenerated because of baptism, as may be perceived in the infants who have been baptized; but we are baptized because we are regenerated by faith in God's word, as regeneration is not the result of baptism, but baptism the result of regeneration.
+“We are not regenerated because of baptism, as may be perceived in the infants who have been baptized; but we are baptized because we are regenerated by faith in God's word, as regeneration is not the result of baptism, but baptism the result of regeneration.
 This cannot well be controverted by any man, by force of the Scriptures.”
-(Complete Works, 1871, p.
+(Menno Simons, Complete Works, 1871, p.
 201, read also p.
 215).

-“For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boost.”
-(Eph 2:8-9).
-The only requirement for water baptism is salvation and true conversion comes only through repentance and faith in the Lord Jesus Christ at one instantaneous moment in time, not gradually (Ac 8:36-37; 2:38-41; 2 Cor 6:2).
+The only requirement for water baptism is salvation and the only requirement for salvation is repentant faith in the Lord Jesus Christ at one instantaneous moment in time, not gradual (Ac 8:36-37; 2:38-41; 2 Cor 6:2).
 We see this exemplified in the account of the Ethiopian Eunuch in Ac 8:36-39.

-Those who believe or teach a false gospel, such as one which includes baptism as a requirement or component of salvation will be eternally damned (Gal 1:8-9), and all heretics and false brethren must be rejected (Ti 3:10; Gal 2:4-5; 1 Tim 6:3-5).
+Those who believe or teach a false gospel, such as one that includes baptism as a requirement or component of salvation will be eternally damned (Gal 1:8-9), and all heretics and false brethren must be rejected (Ti 3:10; Gal 2:4-5; 1 Tim 6:3-5).

 Water Baptism’s Meaning